-Paul Spong is the founder of OrcaLab, a land-based whale research station on Hanson Island, BC, and president of the non-profit Pacific Orca Society.
-He acquired a PhD in phystor science, the United Nations Environment Program medal, the 2012 Inamori Ethics Prize and the 2009 Right Livelihood Award, Dr. Suzuki is professor emeritus at the University of British Columbia and holds 29 honorary degrees.
-He is familiar to television audiences as host of the CEC series The Nature of Things and to radio audiences as the original host of Quirks and Quarks.
-His written work includes more than 55 books.
-19 of them for children.
-Dr. Suzuki lives with his wife and family in Vancouver, British Columbia.
+Paul Spong is the founder of Orcal ab, a land-based whale research station on Hanson Island, BC, and president of the non-profit Pacific Orca Society.
+He acquired a PhD in physor science, the United Nations Environment Program medal, the 2012 Inamori Ethics Prize and the 2009 Right Livelihood Award, Dr. Suzuki Columbia and holds 29 honorary degrees.
+He is familiar to television audiences as host of the CBC series The Nature of Things and to radio audiences as the original host of Quirks and Quarks.
+His written work includes more than 55 books, 19 of them for children, Dr. Suzuki lives with his wife and family in Vancouver, British Columbia.